WAN-Solutions/wan24-Core/README.md

     - `GlobalLockAsync` for an asynchronous context
 - Retry helper which supports timeout, delay and cancellation
 - Asynchronous event
+- Stream extensions
+    - Get the number of remaining bytes until the streams end
+    - Copy a part of a stream to another stream

 ## How to get it